1Password/scim-examples/README.md

 ### Containers as a Service deployments

 Many cloud service providers offer **Containers as a Service** (or **Platform as a Service**) deployment platforms.
 These solutions include DNS and TLS certificate management out-of-the-box for a speedier deployment with a much lower expected cost and burden of maintenance.
-These examples are suitable for use in a production environment, include common configuration options, and can used a base for your own custom deployment.
+These examples are suitable for use in a production environment, include common configuration options, and can be used as a base for your own custom deployment.

 We include examples for Azure Container Apps, Google Cloud Run, and DigitalOcean App Platform.